open-rpc/spec/README.md

 ##### <a name="linkObject"></a>Link Object

-The `Link object` represents a possible design-time link for a response.
+The `Link object` represents a possible design-time link for a result.
-The presence of a link does not guarantee the caller's ability to successfully invoke it, rather it provides a known relationship and traversal mechanism between responses and other methods.
+The presence of a link does not guarantee the caller's ability to successfully invoke it, rather it provides a known relationship and traversal mechanism between results and other methods.

-Unlike _dynamic_ links (i.e. links provided **in** the response payload), the OpenRPC linking mechanism does not require link information in the runtime response.
+Unlike _dynamic_ links (i.e. links provided **in** the result payload), the OpenRPC linking mechanism does not require link information in the runtime result.

 For computing links, and providing instructions to execute them, a [runtime expression](#runtimeExpression) is used for accessing values in an method and using them as parameters while invoking the linked method.